nicvagn/NicLink/README.md

 > what I did (bash):
     python -m venv nicsoft  - This creates a python venv in nicsoft, and should be ran in the NicLink root dir cd nicsoft              - enter nicsoft
-    . ./source_pyvenv.sh    - this uses a litle convieniance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash)
+    . ./source_pyvenv.sh    - this uses a lille convenance script, but basically all you have to do is source ./bin/activate (other file extensions if not in bash)

    python -m pip install -r requirements.txt   - install python requirements, needed to compile and run NicLink